axelchalon/axelchalon.github.io/0-book-review/_posts/2025-06-01-how-to-know-person-david-brooks-summary.md

 	- **Filling in the Calendar:** walk through periods of the other person's life, year by year.
 What was your life like in second grade?
 In third grade?
 In [seminary school](https://www.youtube.com/watch?v=4YWPhmduSDQ)?
 - <a name="^life-stories"></a>**Ask people for their life stories.** Tell your life story.
 	- **People very rarely get asked to tell their life story** — yet it's healing, lets people be deeply [seen](https://www.youtube.com/watch?v=nNCI5PwCEfE).
-	- **We create our life story more and more, the more times we tell it.** We make more sense of our life each time we tell our life story.
+	- <a name="^create-story-each-time"></a>**We create our life story more and more, the more times we tell it.** We make more sense of our life each time we tell our life story.
 "It's when somebody asks us to tell a story about ourselves that we have to step back and organize the events and turn them into a coherent narrative."
 Meaning emerges.
 		- **Imago:** the role (archetype) you're assuming in your life story, e.g. Healer, Caregiver, Warrior, Sage, Maker, Counselor, Survivor, Arbiter, Juggler, Fighter... (× [The Hero With a Thousand Faces]({% link 0-book-review/_posts/2025-03-02-joseph-campbell-hero-thousand-faces-summary.md %}))
 			- **Identities:** we assume successive identities in life. **Try on different identities; eventually settle on one.**
 				- Identity achievement (explored & settled); foreclosure (settling too soon); moratorium (never settling); diffusion (no identities).
 (James Marcia)